Housing with care

 Care and support in your own home

-The flats and communal areas have been designed to be fully accessible for wheelchairs with spacious corridors, extra-wide doorways and lift access to upper floors where appropriate.
+The flats and communal areas are fully accessible for wheelchairs with spacious corridors, extra-wide doorways, and lift access to upper floors.

 Most housing with care schemes are run as a partnership between: